celer-network/goCeler-oss/test/manual/README.md

 ## Repeat the above process to setup and run OSP2

-First, in the tools terminal, run **`go run osp_setup.go -profile /tmp/celer_manual_test/profile/o2_profile.json -ks ../../testing/env/keystore/osp2.json -ethpoolamt 10000 -blkDelay 0 -nopassword`**
+First, in the tools terminal, run **`go run osp_setup.go -profile /tmp/celer_manual_test/profile/o2_profile.json -ks ../../testing/env/keystore/osp2.json -ethpoolamt 10000 -blkdelay 0 -nopassword`**

 Then, open a new terminal, go to this manual test folder and run **`./run_osp.sh 2`** to start OSP2.